 >> Translate this site to 7 languages by selecting 'Translate' in the above right menu at the top of this page.

 >> Traducir este sitio a 7 idiomas seleccionando ' Translate' en el menú de arriba a la derecha en la parte superior de esta página.

-- National and international health authorities are currently working to control a large, ongoing outbreak of Ebola Virus Disease involving areas in West Africa.
-A map of affected areas and updated outbreak information is available at http://www.cdc.gov/vhf/ebola/outbreaks/guinea.
+- National and international health authorities are currently working to control a large, ongoing outbreak of Ebola Virus Disease (EVD, or Ebola) involving areas in West Africa.

-- The first case identified in the US was diagnosed on September 30, 2014 in a traveller from Liberia who had contact with an infected person while in Liberia and travelled to Dallas, TX.
+- The first case identified in the U.S. was diagnosed on September 30, 2014, in a traveler from Liberia who had contact with an infected person while in Liberia who then traveled to Dallas, Texas.

 - Ebola is a rare and deadly disease.
 The disease is native to several African countries and is caused by infection with one of the ebolaviruses (Ebola, Sudan, Bundibugyo, or Taï Forest virus).
 The natural reservoir host of ebolaviruses remains unknown.
 However, researchers believe that the virus is zoonotic (animal-borne) with bats being the most likely reservoir.

 |Health care providers should be alert for, and evaluate any patient who has had travel during the 21 days before symptom onset from an Ebola-affected area OR had contact with an individual who has Ebola||AND||Ebola symptoms: fever (including low-grade) headache, weakness, muscle pain, vomiting, loss of appetite, fatigue, diarrhea, abdominal pain or hemorrhage.|

 - Ebola is spread by direct contact with a sick person’s blood or body fluids.
 It is also spread by contact with contaminated objects (such as needles) or infected animals.